 URGENT—WHAT TO DO IF YOU BECOME ILL WITH COVID-19.
 Obviously, stay home and away from people whom you might infect.
-Read HBNshow.com/articles/your-system-is-powerful/, for baseline diet and lifestyle factors that will improve immune function.
+For an enlightened medical view, get the free guide offered by the Association of American Physicians and Surgeons, A Guide to Home-Based COVID Treatment.
+Also read HBNshow.com/articles/your-system-is-powerful/, for baseline diet and lifestyle factors that will improve immune function because regardless of interventions, it is your immune system that ultimately defeats the virus.
 Below are the most important supplements to take right away.
 (If you hesitant about the use of supplements, read the beginning of the section below titled, Natural Prevention & Remedies.)

 - Vitamin D3 – take 50,000 IU per day for at least 3 days or until you feel better hopefully in a week or so.
-(A Spanish study gave what is equivalent to 100,000 IU the first day and that is safe.)
+(A Spanish study gave what is the equivalent of 100,000 IU the first day and found it safe.)
 Then taper back to 10,000 over a few days.
 Yes, these are large doses compared to government guidelines, but there is a lot of science showing that they are safe, and the plan works!
 For this short-term emergency use, any brand Vitamin D3 will work but 10,000 IU pills are more convenient.
-This authoritative article by a former Surgeon General and other experts cites a lot of compelling research, Don’t Let COVID-19 Patients Die With Vitamin D Deficiency – We can’t wait for perfect evidence..
+This authoritative article by a former Surgeon General and other experts cites a lot of compelling research, Don’t Let COVID-19 Patients Die With Vitamin D Deficiency – We can’t wait for perfect evidence.
+Also know that the recent randomized controlled trial in Spain (mentioned above) of hospitalized patients showed that vitamin D reduced the risk of ICU admission by 98% and death by 100%.
+ICU admission by those receiving the same medication without the vitamin D was 50%!!!
+And 2-3 deaths.
 (See below for prevention supplementation.)
+A Boston university study shows that vitamin D cuts the death rate from covid.

 - Zinc lozenges – Studies show that zinc in the lozenge form works best for respiratory infections.
-The total intake for the day should be 75 mg.
+The total intake for the day should be 75 mg (more than should be taken normally).
 There is one lozenge so intelligently designed that it contains an ingredient to help get zinc into infected cells where it can stop viral replication.
-LifespanNutrition.com (800-247-5731) has the only lozenge that does that.
+LifespanNutrition.com (800-247-5731) has the only lozenge I found that does that.

 - Selenium and Resveratrol can help – These are well worth considering.
 Among many other benefits, Selenium keeps zinc from being bound up and thereby unavailable.
 Bill Sardi stated this, “selenium, a trace mineral, prevents viral mutations and has been demonstrated to improve the cure rate by 500%.
 Also, selenium deficiency is associated with covid-19 mortality.
 Resveratrol is amazing and in this case protects the lungs and heart.
-Read those linked articles in the HBNshow.com Library.
+Read those articles that are linked to in the HBNshow.com Library.

 For respiratory distress.
 Consider using hydrogen peroxide in a nebulizer.
 Get the protocol specifics and more ideas In an article by Tom Levy, MD, he discusses Covid cures including nebulizing hydrogen peroxide.
+He is also offering his book, Rapid Recovery, for FREE.
 This link is to a Mercola article on that topic.

 VIRUS PROTECTION.
 Prevention is far better than trying to cure anything.
 In addition to (not instead of) the standard advice about distancing, masks and hand washing, these supplements will help:

 - Zinc.
-It is good to take from 30-50 mg a day routinely.
-I think the best way to get 30 mg in an easy to absorb form is to take Molecular Multi from LifespanNutrition.com (800-247-5731) .
+It is good to take about 30 mg a day routinely.
+I think the best way to get 30 mg in an easy to absorb form is to take Molecular Multi from LifespanNutrition.com (800-247-5731).
 (It also contains other nutrients we need and is the best multi I’ve ever found.)
 If you are happy with your multi and need extra zinc, T-cell zinc™ is a unique form that supports the thymus gland.
 (The thymus gland produces T–cells which provide long term immunity to covid-19 and other pathogens.)
 T-cell Zinc is available from Longevinex.com.
-866-405-4000
+866-405-4000.
+Again, when sick the lozenge form mentioned above is better temporarily.

 - Vitamin C – Because vitamin C quickly washes out of the body, I think it is smart to take Formula 216 for routine daily use.
 This unique formula protects you with C around the clock and encourages the body to make more when there is a stress.
 This is based on new science and no other product does that.
 From Formula216.com, 833-848-2216.

 Case #’s.
-It is obvious and logical, but seldom mentioned that the more tests are easy to get and more are performed, more cases will be identified.
-Because of inconsistencies and lags in reporting as well as variations in definitions, there is much confusion about case numbers and other statistics.
-The chart at this link shows statistics by country.
+It is obvious and logical, but seldom mentioned that the more tests become easy to get and more are performed, more cases will be identified.
+That doesn’t mean the virus has gone wild.
 What those numbers do not reflect are the millions of people who were never tested because they had mild or no symptoms (i.e. up to 80% of infections) or who did not have access to testing.
-On the flip side Dr. Mercola writes about the high rate of false positive test results.
+On the flip side Dr. Mercola and others write about the high rate of false positive test results.
 Even the FDA has warned about this problem.
 As you will see under “testing” and “deaths” below, it also inflates case numbers when hospitals label any upper respiratory ailment (e.g. flu, pneumonia or Tuberculosis) as covid-19.
 (They have a financial incentive to do that, because hospital are paid more for treating covid cases.)
+Bottom line, do not panic because of case numbers.
+Hospitalization and death statistics are more relevant.

 Censorship.
 The establishment (i.e. US government agencies and vested interests like hospital associations and pharmaceutical companies and their trade groups) are committed to the drug approach.
-They have no interest in low-cost nutritional remedies.
+Low-cost nutritional remedies are bad for business.
 Sadly, they also seem to have no interest in prevention of covid-19…except for the use of vaccines and their mandates for social distancing, masks and hand washing.
 Because of the establishment’s enormous power (e.g. FDA / FTC regulations) and deep pockets (think big pharma’s many billions spent in marketing and lobbying), they have the ability to put a squeeze on information sources.
 For example, biased social media periodically shuts down posts that don’t suit their view of the world.
 Dr. Joseph Mercola’s popular website is one of many valuable information resources to receive a FDA warning letter.

 Amazon has banned Jeff T Bowles’ great book, 16 Fascinating Covid-19 & Spanish Flu Mysteries HOW TO EASILY PREVENT THE NEXT PANDEMIC.
 It is Amazon’s right to sell whatever they want, but in this case, they are in effect killing people by depriving customers of this life-saving information.
 The author, Jeff T. Bowles has more integrity than Amazon and is offering an e-book version that title at no charge until Amazon repents.
 Download it HERE.